danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 We'll create a new schema version and diff.
 Add the `PartitionId` as the composite primary key and fill the default value as a single transaction.

 Include `PartitionId` in all the indexes.

+As part of the migration script, we will update all the rows to default PartitionId `where PartitionId is NULL`.

 ## Cross partition queries